tanmay2022/pythonGUI/README.md

 * Install Miniconda package manager from https://repo.anaconda.com/miniconda/Miniconda3-py310_23.1.0-1-Linux-x86_64.sh

-* Now create a virtual environment with python 3.9 (this version and previous are compatible with the packages required) and pip:
+* Now create a virtual environment with python 3.9 (version previous to this are also compatible with the packages required) and pip:

 > conda create --name msenv python=3.9 pip